Ethylene: Nomenclature

 The 1979 IUPAC nomenclature rules made an exception for retaining the non-systematic name ethylene; however, this decision was reversed in the 1993 rules, and it remains unchanged in the newest 2013 recommendations, so the IUPAC name is now ethene.
 In the IUPAC system, the name ethylene is reserved for the divalent group -CH2CH2-.
 Hence, names like ethylene oxide and ethylene dibromide are permitted, but the use of the name ethylene for the two-carbon alkene is not.
 Nevertheless, use of the name ethylene for H2C=CH2 (and propylene for H2C=CHCH3) is still prevalent among chemists in North America.

 Safety

 Like all hydrocarbons, ethylene is a combustible asphyxiant.
-It is listed as an IARC class 3 carcinogen, since there is no current evidence that it causes cancer in humans.
+It is listed as an IARC group 3 agent, since there is no current evidence that it causes cancer in humans.